daviddarnes/garth/CONTRIBUTING.md

 * You may ask for minor changes ("nitpicks"), but consider whether they are really blockers to merging: try to err on the side of "approve, with comments".
 * *ALL PULL REQUESTS* should be covered by a test: either by a previously-failing test, an existing test that covers the entire functionality of the submitted code, or new tests to verify any new/changed behaviour.
 All tests must also pass and follow established conventions.
 Test coverage should not drop, unless the specific case is considered reasonable by maintainers.
 * Please make sure you're familiar with the code or documentation being updated, unless it's a minor change (spellchecking, minor formatting, etc).
 You may @mention another project member who you think is better suited for the review, but still provide a non-approving review of your own.
-* Be extra kind: people who submit code/doc contributions are putting themselves in a pretty vulnerable position, and have put time and care into what they've done (even if that's not obvious to you!) -- always respond with respect, be understanding, but don't feel like you need to sacrifice your standards for their sake, either.
-Just don't be a jerk about it?
+* Be extra kind: people who submit code/doc contributions are putting themselves in a pretty vulnerable position, and have put time and care into what they've done (even if it's not clear to you!) -- always respond with respect, be understanding, but don't feel like you need to sacrifice your standards for their sake, either.
+Don't be a jerk about it, OK?

 ## Join the Project Team

 ### Ways to Join

 There are many ways to contribute!
 Most of them don't require any official status unless otherwise noted.
-That said, there's a couple of positions that grant special repository abilities, and this section describes how they're granted and what they do.
+That said, there's a couple of positions that grant higher repository abilities, and this section describes how they're granted and what they do.

 All of the below positions are granted based on the project team's needs, as well as their consensus opinion about whether they would like to work with the person and think that they would fit well into that position.
-The process is relatively informal, and it's likely that people who express interest in participating can just be granted the permissions they'd like.
+The process is relatively informal, and it's likely that people who express interest in participating can be granted the permissions they'd like.

 You can spot a collaborator on the repo by looking for the `[Collaborator]` or `[Owner]` tags next to their names.